PowerAruba/PowerArubaSW/README.md

 This is a Powershell module for configure a ArubaOS Switch.

-With this module (version 0.3.0) you can manage:
+With this module (version 0.4.0) you can manage:

-- System (Name, Location, Contact)
+- System (Name, Location, Contact) & Switch Status (Product and Hardware info)
 - Vlans (Add/Configure/Remove)
+- Vlans Ports (Add/Configure/Remove a vlan (tagged/untagged/forbidden) to a interface)
+- REST (Get API Version / Get|Set Rest Timeout)

 More functionality will be added later.